 There are many lakes in the lower levels but we only got a glimpse of one.
 This lake is really quite a ways down but it is hard to tell that in the photo.

 These little guys are what saved Black Chasm Cavern from being quarried as an open pit mine.
 Black Chasm Cavern was granted National Natural Landmark status in 1976 after National Park Service personnel saw the helictite crystal display in the Landmark Room.
 Fewer than 5% of caves have these formations and they were described as “the best in the west.”

-Black Chasm Cavern is privately owned and operated.
+Although it has a National Natural Landmark designation, Black Chasm Cavern is privately owned and operated by Gold Country Adventures.

 15701 Pioneer Volcano Rd.,

 Note that some sites and maps say Pine Grove rather than Volcano

 Summer hours (June-Aug) 9-5

 Be sure to check their website for any changes in hours and time of last tour

 Even if you spend a fair amount of time in the gift shop and the zen garden (free), you’ll only need a couple of hours to visit Black Chasm Cavern.
 That leaves you plenty of time to visit the Masonic Caves just down the road or even do a walking tour in the nearby town of Volcano.
 If you didn’t bring a picnic, there are several places to grab a bite to eat and a glass of local wine before or after your walk.

 If you enjoyed this post, subscribe to the blog (in the sidebar) so you receive notifications of new posts.
 And if you want access to scenic stock photos and exclusive content sent to your inbox in my newsletters, sign up to my mailing list below or in the sidebar.
 These are two separate subscriptions, but don’t worry, I won’t clutter your inbox.